Back to top

 About the situation

-On 22 May 2023, Kazakhstani human rights defender Galym Agleulov was barred from entering Uzbekistan.
+On 22 May 2023, Kazakhstani human rights defender Galym Ageleuov was barred from entering Uzbekistan.
 The human rights defender was travelling to Tashkent to participate as an observer in the upcoming appeal hearing in the Higher Court of Uzbekistan of the 22 protesters detained in the Karakalpakstan Autonomous Republic in Uzbekistan in July 2022.
 The court hearing was scheduled for 23 May 2023.

-About Galym Agleulov
+About Galym Ageleuov

 Galym AgeleuovGalym Ageleuov is a human rights defender and the head of the human rights organisation Liberty.
 Throughout his work with Liberty, Galym documented mass executions and other human rights violations during the 2011 labour protests in Zhanaozen.
 Within the Freedom for Euraisa project, he has documented violations committed by Uzbekistani authorities when suppressing protests in the Karakalpakstan Autonomous Republic.